 Replacement decisions for lost or stolen copies are made on a case-by-case basis, based on use, reference value, and availability in alternative formats.

 Claims that are not filled are forwarded to the Government Information Librarian for consideration for purchase.

 Most superseded documents and duplicate copies are discarded.
-All duplicate copies and other weeded materials are offered to the regional library at the University of Minnesota and to other depositories in Michigan before disposal, in accordance with the guidelines outlined in the Legal Requirements and Program Regulations of the Federal Depository Library Program, Michigan Plan for Federal Documents Program, and in accordance with the Minnesota Region U.S. Depository Publications Disposal Guide.
+All duplicate copies and other weeded materials are offered to the regional library at the University of Minnesota and to other depositories in Michigan before disposal, in accordance with the guidelines outlined in the Legal Requirements and Program Regulations of the Federal Depository Library Program and in accordance with the Minnesota Region U.S. Depository Publications Disposal Guide.
 The majority of depository materials are retained indefinitely.